 2. Gradual transition to competitive tendering

 In September 2016, bus services in Singapore were announced by the Land Transport Authority to be bundled into fourteen bus packages with about 300-500 buses each.
 The number of bus packages was previously announced to be twelve back in 2014 at the start of the Government Contracting Model scheme.
 The contracts will last for five years, and can be extended by another two years with good performance.

 With the negotiations with the incumbent operators (SBS Transit and SMRT) complete, the Bus Service Operating License (BSOL) for the remainder 11 packages not tendered out as of 2016 has been extended for 2-10 years, starting from 01 Sep 2016.
 After these negotiated contracts expire, the bus services in the 11 packages will be gradually tendered out.

-This gradual, phased transition will allow LTA to refine and improve on the management of contracts, as well as the tendering and handover process, and minimise risk of service disruption.
+This gradual, phased transition will allow LTA to refine and improve the management of contracts, as well as the tendering and handover process, and minimise the risk of service disruption.

 3. Safeguarding the welfare of workers

 Each new tender or change in contract for bus services can result in the movement of bus employees from one employer to another.
 To safeguard the welfare of the affected employees and ensure their smooth transition to the incoming operator, the Public Transport Tripartite Committee (PTTC) released the Guidelines on Good Employment Practices in the Public Bus Industry (the “Guidelines”) on 16 September 2014, detailing the obligations and responsibilities of both incoming and outgoing bus operators.
 These include the timeline for the offer of employment, recognition of the length of service, employment terms to be safeguarded, treatment of affected bus industry employees including those who choose to stay with the outgoing operator, as well as training for those who choose to join the incoming operator.

 The three key assurances proposed by the PTTC are: